jonahz3/finch-robot/README.md

 <summary><strong>Inspiration for the Project</strong></summary>

 The creation of a finch robot that implements the controls of an average video game; which allows for WASD keyboard inputs along with a toggle sprint system which quickens the speed of the robot's movement.

+the robot will have a collection system on the top of the robot.

+this will allow a system to collect coins for whatever the purpose could be.
 </details>

 ---